meshcloud/meshcloud-docs/docs/administration.index.md

 - **Controller**: A Controller has access to billing and usage information of workspace projects.
 - **Onboarding Support**: A support team in place to help users who want to sign up may also need access to some administration functionality which is granted by this role.
-- **Compliance Manager**: Has the rights to manage meshPolicies and tag definitions.
+- **Compliance Manager**: Has the rights to manage policies and tag definitions.
 - **Replication Operator**: A supportive role that can assist by viewing tenants' replication status.
   This role is helpful for meshcloud employees to debug any potential issues with tenant replication.